CS 70

 • LHS Cow speaking

-Our BST-INSERT pseudocode was written for our conceptual encoding of the tree data structure, where we only thought about nodes.
+Our BST-INSERT pseudocode was written for our conceptual encoding of the tree data structure, where we were only thinking about nodes.
 Our C++ encoding is a little different.
 Let's look back at the diagram we when we introduced the encoding:

 Tree Encoding